pmean/build-website/text/07/WhatImWorkingOn.md

 must be taken.
 The decisions are often made using qualitative

 I am proposing the use of control charts to monitor adverse events.
-I have an interesting \"twist\" on these control charts because I am monitoring time gaps (also called waiting times) rather than monthly or quarterly rates.
+I have an interesting "twist" on these control charts because I am monitoring time gaps (also called waiting times) rather than monthly or quarterly rates.
 These time gaps have several advantages, and in certain situations can be shown to be equivalent to a number needed to harm calculation.
-Here\'s a simple example of the type of charts I am working on.
+Here's a simple example of the type of charts I am working on.

 ![](../../../web/images/07/WhatImWorkingOn01.gif)